lukekeyte/simba-docs/docs/faq/index.md

 ## General Questions

 ### What is SIMBA?
 `SIMBA` is a Python software package that numerically solves time-dependent chemical reaction networks for astrophysical environments.
-The code is specifically optimized for modeling complex chemical evolution in settings such as the interstellar medium (ISM), molecular clouds, and protoplanetary disks.
+The code is can be used for modeling complex chemical evolution in settings such as the interstellar medium (ISM), molecular clouds, and protoplanetary disks.

 ### How does SIMBA compare to other astrochemistry codes?
 `SIMBA` is designed to be compatible with the established `DALI` code format, allowing seamless use of chemical networks developed for `DALI` without requiring reformatting or conversion.
-This design choice facilitates network validation and comparison of results between codes.
+This means that `SIMBA` can be used to complement more complex higher-dimensional codes like `DALI`, by providing a quick and easy way to explore parameter dependencies and extract key information such as reaction rates and pathways.
 A detailed benchmarking of `SIMBA` against `DALI` is presented in our code overview paper.

 ### What physical processes does SIMBA model?
 `SIMBA` models a comprehensive set of physical processes, including: